 In addition to national ASHA certification, individuals will need to persue licensure in the state(s) they plan to practice.
-Students who obtain a Master of Science Degree in Speech-Language Pathology from SUNY Fredonia will have met the course and clinical practicum requirements for New York State's Initial Licensure Requirements.
+Students who obtain a Master of Science Degree in Speech-Language Pathology from Fredonia will have met the course and clinical practicum requirements for New York State's Initial Licensure Requirements.
 If an individual chooses to apply for licensure in another state, that individual will need to contact the State Licensure Board in that state for information requirements for licensing.

-Graduate students who obtain a Master of Science Degree in Speech-Language Pathology from SUNY Fredonia will have completed the necessary course work to persue initial certification as a Teacher of Students with Speech and Language Disabilities (TSSLD) in New York State.
+Graduate students who obtain a Master of Science Degree in Speech-Language Pathology from Fredonia will have completed the necessary course work to persue initial certification as a Teacher of Students with Speech and Language Disabilities (TSSLD) in New York State.

 Graduate Students who are graduating in May 2013: You must apply for the Initial certification

 The new requirement is to take 6 hours of training in the following: